marcelblijleven/beans/README.md

 ## Versioning
 Beans uses semantic versioning where the version bumps are based on commit messages.

-To create a new release, use the following command.
+To create a new release, use the following command:

 ```bash
 make release